 Recommendation:

+Option 1: Any relevant terminology used in the guidelines is explained inline, when the term is introduced, with no explicit section on terminology/glossary.

+Option 2: Any relevant terminology used in the guidelines are defined in a separate terminology/glossary section in the document with the intention that these definitions will be adopted by the community and used consistently across it.

+Option 2: WG, with input from the community, identifies a broader list of terms relevant to the IDN implementation beyond, and not limited to, the terms used in the guidelines document and define these in a separate terminology/glossary section in the document with the intention that these definitions will be adopted by the community and used consistently across it.

 Format of IDN Tables

-Based on work by the community, a formal machine readable specification for representing IDN tables (aka Label Generation Rules or LGR) is now available and being converted to a standards track RFC by IETF.
-This format should be encouraged for adoption at second level, as it is being done for Root Zone LGR.
+An alternate specification for representing IDN tables (i.e. Label Generation Rulesets or LGR) is now available.

 //current recommendation 3: A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
 Each such list will indicate the script or language(s) it is intended to support.
 If registry policy treats any code point in a list as a variant of any other code point, the nature of that variance and the policies attached to it will be clearly articulated.

+//current recommendation 4: All such code point listings will be placed in the IANA Repository for IDN TLD Practices in tabular or Label Generation Ruleset (i.e. draft-ietf-lager-specification-13) format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted.

 Recommendation: